Ezy-DerpyFurry/Portfolio/README.md

 Haiwos!

-I'm a guy who's interested in
+I'm a person who's interested in

 ・ Furries/Furry Art